moebrowne/BitBucket-Team-Issue-Manager/README.md

 # BitBucket Team Issue Management

-An interface that allows yoo to see, sort and filter all issues from a BitBucket team
+A tool that allows you to see, sort and filter all issues from a BitBucket team